These homemade chocolate chip pancakes are the perfect indulgent breakfast. Tall, fluffy, and chocolatey, they taste much better than IHOP’s!

-- Sift the dry ingredients first to avoid big lumps in your batter.
+- Sift the dry ingredients.
+Doing so will help you avoid lumps in the batter.

-- Allow the batter to rest for 15 to 30 minutes before cooking.
-This will give the gluten time to rest, which will yield fluffier pancakes.
+- Let the batter rest.
+Just 15 to 30 minutes before cooking will yield fluffier pancakes.
 It’ll also allow some of the lumps to dissolve in the batter.

-- Also, don’t add the chocolate chips until right before you cook the pancakes.
-This will keep them from sinking to the bottom of the batter.
+- Chill the chocolate chips.
+Pop them in the fridge for about 30 minutes before folding them into the batter.
+This will keep them from melting as badly.
+Also, don’t add them until right before you cook the pancakes to keep them from sinking to the bottom of the batter.

-- Wipe the pan in between batches, especially when the butter has turned dark and there are lots of burned pancake bits left in it.
-Just wipe it with paper towels and re-grease with butter.
+- Wipe the pan between batches.
+Do this especially when the butter turns dark or there are lots of burned pancake bits left on it.
+It’ll prevent sticking and burning.
+Remember to regrease before adding more batter.

 - Want crisp edges?
 Be sure to preheat the butter before you pour the batter into the pan.

-- Double chocolate pancakes: add 1/4 cup of cocoa powder into the dry mixture.
+- Extra chocolate?
+Yes, please!
+Add 1/4 cup of cocoa powder into the dry mixture.
 Add a little more milk to saturate the batter if it gets too thick.

-- Want extra fluffy, cloud-like pancakes?
+- Make them ridiculously fluffy.
 Separate the egg yolks from the whites.
 Beat the egg whites to stiff peaks and gently fold them into the batter.

-Don’t get me wrong, these chocolate chip pancakes are perfect on their own, but they’re nowhere near as good without toppings.
-It’s what makes pancakes so much fun to eat!
+Don’t get me wrong, these chocolate chip pancakes are perfect on their own.
+But pancakes need toppings!
+They’re half the fun!

 - Butter and maple syrup.
 I mean, duh.

 - Chocolate on chocolate on chocolate.
-Drizzle the pancakes with chocolate syrup and sprinkle more chocolate chips on top.
+Drizzle the pancakes with chocolate syrup and sprinkle more chocolate chips or chocolate sprinkles on top.

 - Peanut butter and bananas.
 A heavenly combination of sweet and salty flavors.

 - Fruit.
-Yep, they go well with chocolate.
-This can be anywhere from fresh fruits and berries to jams and preserves.
+Use anything from fresh fruits and berries to jams and preserves.

 - Bacon.
-Decadent chocolate plus crispy and smoky bacon?
+Decadent chocolate plus crispy and smoky crumbled bacon?
 Why not?

 More Breakfast Recipes You’ll Love